 It’s time to warm up with these fluffy Vegan Pumpkin Steamed Buns!
 The secret to the vibrant color and delightful aroma is the addition of pumpkin puree along with the pumpkin pie spice in the filling.
 It’ll make your house smell like pumpkin pie, and one recipe you’ll save to make all year round.

-10. No Yeast Tofu Steamed Buns
+10. Chocolate Steamed Buns

 💡BONUS: mantou flavors